LARAMediaGroup/web-analyzer-api/README.md

 ## Next Steps

+1. Configure Redis for production-ready caching (currently using file-based caching)
+2. Setup monitoring and logging with a service like DataDog or Prometheus
+3. Create an admin dashboard for link analytics and performance metrics
-1. Implement the WordPress plugin for frontend integration
+4. Extend the WordPress plugin for automated link insertion
-2. Create content editor integration for inline link suggestions
+5. Add support for custom taxonomies and post types in WordPress
-3. Develop link insertion engine for automated link placement
+6. Implement A/B testing framework for link placement effectiveness
-4. Implement bulk processing for existing content
+7. Develop an API client library for easier integration with other platforms